When Search Goes Wrong: Red-Teaming Web-Augmented Large Language Models: Discussion about Potential Mitigation

-\textbf{Mitigation.} To translate insights we gained from risks uncovered by \Name into practical safeguards suggestions for the developers, we discuss two mitigation suggestions to reduce harmful outputs in LLMs with web search.
-The first defense is to implement safety detection on both the URLs returned by the model and the content of the corresponding webpages before citation, thereby reducing the likelihood of propagating harmful content to end users.
-However, this approach inevitably introduces a trade-off between safety and efficiency: comprehensive real-time analysis of webpages may increase response latency, potentially degrading user experience.
+To translate insights we gained from risks uncovered by \Name into practical safeguards suggestions, we discuss two mitigation suggestions to reduce harmful citations in LLMs with web search.
+The first is to implement safety detection on both the URLs returned by the model and the content of the corresponding webpages before citation, thereby reducing the likelihood of propagating harmful content to end users.
+However, this inevitably introduces a trade-off between safety and efficiency: comprehensive real-time analysis of webpages may increase response latency, potentially degrading user experience.
 Designing lightweight but effective filtering pipelines becomes an essential challenge.
-The second mitigation strategy is to leverage adversarial queries generated by \Name to fine-tune the LLMs to construct more robustness and stronger safety alignment.
-The important concern for this method is that it need to strengthen robustness without compromising the utility of the models in benign use cases.
+The second is to leverage adversarial queries generated by \Name to fine-tune the LLMs to construct more robustness and stronger safety alignment.
+The important concern for this method is that it needs to strengthen robustness without compromising the utility of the models in benign use cases.
 Beyond these two strategies, another systematic approach is the continuous integration of automated red-teaming frameworks into model deployment pipelines, such as \Name.
 It can serve as a cornerstone in building proactive and sustainable AI safety management.

-\textbf{Deployment clarification.} While \Name demonstrates strong effectiveness, our current evaluation primarily employs a commercial model (Gemini-2.5-flash) for fine-tuning, without including open-source models.
-This design choice is practical and does not diminish the validity of our methodology.
-Despite the cost of the usage fee, Commercial models offer practical benefits, including lower data requirements for effective training, faster fine-tuning procedures, and easier deployment.
-In contrast, open-source models often exhibit weaker baseline capabilities, which necessitate larger datasets, longer training cycles, and dedicated computational resources that ultimately also translate into higher costs.